F-5 Permanent Residence in Korea: The 2026 Guide to 영주권

 Qualifying period: 2 years on F-6 status after marriage.

-Income requirement: Household income at or above Korea's previous-year per-capita GNI (approximately KRW 52.4 million for applications from April 2026).
+Income requirement: Household income at or above Korea's previous-year per-capita GNI (approximately ₩52,400,000 for applications from April 2026).
 Lower threshold than F-5-1.
 The Korean spouse's income counts in full.
-Household-size adjustments apply (smaller households typically face a reduced threshold); verify the exact figure that applies to your household at HiKorea.
+The threshold can be reduced to roughly 80% of 1x GNI if you are raising a minor child or are pregnant.
+Household-size adjustments also apply (smaller households typically face a reduced threshold); verify the exact figure that applies to your household at HiKorea.

-Integration requirement: KIIP Level 5 is the required integration credential.
+Integration requirement: KIIP Level 5 completion OR 영주용 종합평가 score of 60 or higher, the same as F-5-1.
 Older guides citing Level 4 reflect pre-2019 rules.
-Confirm the current level requirement at HiKorea before enrolling.
+Confirm the current requirement at HiKorea before enrolling.

 Korean spouse: The Korean citizen spouse must not be in opposition to the application.
 Applicants on this track may be called in for an interview, particularly if the marriage is short or if immigration flags a concern about the relationship's authenticity.

-The standard residency requirement is shorter than F-5-1 for graduates who moved directly from a D-2 student visa into qualifying professional employment.
-The key condition is current employment in a designated high-tech field.
-That field list is maintained by Korean immigration and updated periodically.
-Check the current designated industry list at hikorea.go.kr before planning around this route.
+The residency clock is shorter than the 5-year F-5-1 route for applicants who moved from a D-2 student visa into qualifying professional employment.
+The list of advanced-industry fields is maintained by Korean immigration and updated periodically.
+Check the current designated-field list at hikorea.go.kr before planning around this route.

 If you are a recent D-2 graduate, see the D-2 Visa Guide for context on the full post-graduation pathway, including the D-10 job-seeker bridge.